Principal, Bartlett and Co. Property

 A tireless supporter of local schools, sports and charities, he lives locally with his wife Alana and four children.
 He spent the first half of his career in rentals and the next 15 years running his own real estate businesses.

-But it is not just all that experience and expertise he’s built up over three decades that matters to Tim.
+But it is not just all that experience and expertise he’s built up over nearly three and a half decades that matters to Tim.
 After all, who could last for so long in an industry where so many people come and go without the kind of negotiation and communication skills and local knowledge that Tim brings with him?
 You only have to wade through the hundreds of reviews on Rate My Agent to know your sale is in safe hands.

 Tim has never lost sight of the fact that buying and selling real estate is a part of a bigger story for families.
 Every purchase is about starting out or starting over; about growing families and upgrades; about empty nests and downsizing; about getting a foot on the ladder or moving into a dream home.